HexaField/decentralized-agent-coding-framework/src/README.md

 3. In the Dashboard UI, use “Connect this device”:
    - Join existing network: enter Headscale URL, Auth Key, and hostname.
    - Create new network: choose local (auto Headscale bootstrap) or external (SSH), provide hostname (and SSH if external).
 No .env is used.
-4. Create an org cluster:
-   ./scripts/create_org_cluster.sh acme
-5. Seed demo project:
+4. Seed demo project:
    ./scripts/seed_demo_project.sh
-6. Schedule a task (Operator will reconcile the agent):
+5. Prepare the org namespace and schedule a task (CRD/operator flow):
    Use the Dashboard chat to send a task for org "acme".
-7. Open code‑server for the agent (via orchestrator proxy):
-   ./scripts/open_code_server.sh acme <agent-name>
-   Then browse http://127.0.0.1:8443 and use the password from CODE_SERVER_PASSWORD (default: password).
+   The Operator will reconcile an Agent and expose code‑server on port 8443.
+Use the dashboard links or the orchestrator editor proxy to access it.

 ## Multi-device